crazy-canux/Blog/blog/source/_posts/Tivoli之AgentBuilder.md

 Three ways to instal the agent.

-You must install the TEMS and TEPS support on TEMS and TEPS server.
+You must install the TEMS and TEPS support on TEMS(HTEMS) and TEPS server.

 1. generate the agent files in an ITM installation on this machine